facebook/react-native-website/website/versioned_docs/version-0.60/text.md

 </View>
 ```

-Assuming that `MyAppText` is a component that simply renders out its children into a `Text` component with styling, then `MyAppHeaderText` can be defined as follows:
+Assuming that `MyAppText` is a component that only renders out its children into a `Text` component with styling, then `MyAppHeaderText` can be defined as follows:

 ```jsx
 class MyAppHeaderText extends Component {